jserv/min-dl/README.md

 # min-dl: minimal dynamic linker implementation

+##### TODO
+      1. Add Support For GLOBAL Symbol Relocation And Loading

+      2. Impliment As A Fully Functional Dynamic Loader

+#### UNCHANGED from original README.MD
 To support dynamic linking, each ELF shared libary and each executable that uses shared libraries has a Procedure Linkage Table (PLT), which adds a level of indirection for function calls analogous to that provided by the GOT for